 Postgraduate students in chemistry are invited to apply to study with the world-class Ferrier Research Institute at Victoria University.

-We have 27 PhD-qualified staff on site, many of whom have international experience at prestigious institutions such as Oxford and Cambridge universities and Imperial College London.
+We have a number of PhD-qualified staff on site, many of whom have international experience at prestigious institutions such as Oxford and Cambridge universities and Imperial College London.